piyoki/archiconda3/README.md

 #### --To remove an environment--

-$ conda remove -n envname --all
+$ conda remove -n envname --all (replace envname in your preference)

 ### Activate/Deactivate the environment